 - Stay on designated trails, and keep group sizes small.

-- Dogs are not permitted in the Sanctuary, even with a leash.
-Certified service dogs are welcome.
+- To protect fragile habitats and the wildlife, pets are not permitted in the Sanctuary, even with a leash.
+Certified, identifiable service dogs are welcome.

 - Smoking, firearms, and alcohol are prohibited.